ChowWaiTin/Learning-and-Testing-with-Github/Learning Git with Real-Life Applications/1. Setting up the Pre-requisites/Download and Install Git Bash.md

       ```
       git --version
       ```
-      This to check that you have installed Git Bash and the version installed
+      This is to check that you have installed Git Bash and the version installed